-These are resources that we as a family used, I as a professional have used, others have recommended, or are resources that may be helpful in one way or another.
-There are many local services related to Denver and Colorado as well as wider reaching resources.
+These are resources that we as a family used, I as a professional have used, others have recommended, or might otherwise be helpful.
+There are many local services related to Denver and Colorado as well as wider-reaching resources.
 I hope you find something that is useful for you.
-If you need help locating a resource that is not listed please let me know and I will see what I can find for you.
+If you need help locating a resource that is not listed, please let me know and I will see what I can find for you.

 You're-Not-Alone Online & Phone Support

-This is a blog from a mother with a daughter who has autism.
-She is honest, sharing, involved in the community and is a great resource for emotional well-being as well as an access to other writers especially writers who have autism and are able to share their lives and answer questions.
+This is a blog from a mother whose daughter has autism.
+She is honest, sharing, involved in the community, and a great resource for emotional well-being.
+She also provides access to other writers, especially writers who have autism who can share their lives and answer questions.

 Rape Crisis Hotline.............................
 303-322-7273

 Rape Crisis (RAAP)..............................303-322-7273

 You can also check our calendar for events for general fun, opportunities for connection, and events designed with individuals with special needs in mind.